The following two questions are often asked, concerning MailChimp:

 The next step consists of establishing the fields of your form.
-You will notice that, by default, you already have a "Name" and "Email" field set:
+You will notice that, by default, you already have some fields set:

 All the fields can be customized.
 If you want to edit a field, the way to do that is to click on the pencil icon next to it:

 When you do that, a small pop-up opens allowing you to bring the changes you want to your form field:

 - Field Type